devOceanblue/API-Server-using-Github-GraphQL/README.md

  python -m pytest tests/test_repository_info.py
 ```

-saved environment variable in dockerfile and application code get the environment variable from config.py
+environment variable saved in dockerfile and environment variable is configured in config.py

 ### 2. GraphQL usages
   - used GraphQL to fetch data from github graphQL API